Bernd Rendel Prize in Geoscience

 Nomination Deadlines

-Mid February each year.
-Nominations may be submitted either by the researchers themselves, or by any researcher or academic working in a closely related field.
+The proposal deadline ends in mid-February each year.
+Individuals may nominate themselves or be nominated by any researcher working in a closely related field.

 Documents Required